sdan/vlite/README.md

 * Can now set max sequence length for chunking for each independent memorize operation; great for more varied data across a given database
 * Important input types are now enforced
+* Can now define your own embedding model with a string in the `sentence_transformers` library to use internally
 * When chunking, removed default newline split return; the db will now chunk ANY text, even if it already contains some newlines (\n) within it
 * **Naive implementation of Weaviate's [autocut](https://weaviate.io/developers/weaviate/search/hybrid#limiting-results-with-autocut-and-auto_limit)!** In the